drageniix/responsive-json-webpack-plugin/README.md

 }
 ```

-You can output an array at the path by giving multiple files.
+You can also output an array at the path by giving multiple files in an image template file.
 ```json
 [
     {